|

 MetAccess® — a program for displaying and analysing daily weather records.
 Available through Horizon Ag.
 Order your copy by:

-Rainman - a CD-based software package containing historical, long-term daily and monthly rainfall data for 3700 rainfall locations around Australia.
+Rainman - a software package containing historical, long-term daily and monthly rainfall data for 3700 rainfall locations around Australia.
 It allows users to calculate chances of monthly and seasonal rain, display historical data as tables or graphs, and use the SOI to forecast seasonal rain, dry periods and effective rain at your location.
-To order a copy, contact the Department of Primary Industries and Fisheries in Toowoomba Queensland:
+To order a CD copy of Rainman version 4.3+, contact the Department of Primary Industries and Fisheries customer service centre on:

 The MLA Rainfall to Pasture Growth Outlook Tool estimates pasture growth for different locations around Australia.
-Visit the website: www.mla.com.au/growthoutlooktool/
+Visit the website: www.mla.com.au/ click on Extension, training and Tools, Tools and Calculators, Pasture tools and Calculators and select from the list.

 Grazclock is a spreadsheet-based tool that matches animal feed requirements with pasture growth throughout the year.
 It allows sheep (and cattle) producers to select key management times to correspond with feed demand.
 Contact the NSW Department of Primary Industries: